Unitarian Universalist Worship

 - An offering, collecting financial donations for the congregation or for justice work in the community.

 From time to time, worships incorporate holiday celebrations, multigenerational plays and pageants, circle worship, child dedications, and coming-of-age ceremonies.
-We offer childcare and learning programs for children and youth during the Sunday service.
+All ages are welcome at our worship services.